igsb/GestaltMatcher/README.md

 python main.py --dataset gmdb_aug --seed 11 --session 2 --num_classes 139 --model-type DeepGestalt
 ```

-In order to run them, make sure to git-pull the `augmentations` from https://github.com/AlexanderHustinx/LandmarkAugmentations into the `lib`-directory
+In order to run them, the augementation in `./lib/augmentations` from https://github.com/AlexanderHustinx/LandmarkAugmentations have been used.

 You may choose whatever seed and session you find useful.
 `--seed 11` was used to obtain these results, others have not been tested.

+Using the argument `--use_tensorboard` allows you to track your models training and validation curves over time.

+Training a model without GPU has not been tested, and is not recommended.

 ## Pretrained models
 The most recent trained CASIA model weights can be downloaded here: